 When you are looking to thru-hike a trail, regardless of the length you are trying to optimize your backpack kit to be small, lightweight, and full functioning.

 One thing I enjoy about hammocking is its tremendous ability to adapt to the needs of each night of hammock camping, providing the hiker with a versatile and adaptable setup.

 Below I will go over the main items ultralight backpackers use when hammocking and some specific product suggestions to help you build your own ultralight thru-hike hammock kit as pack weight reigns supreme in thru-hikes.

-Reasons Why an Ultralight Hammock Is Important on a Thru-Hike
+Reasons Why an Ultralight Hammock Kit is Essential on a Thru-Hike

 Personally, I feel a hammock trumps a tent any day of the year, I know many will argue on this but the fact is sleeping off the ground leads to a much better quality of sleep and this becomes key on long hikes for body recovery and rest.